Hamilton cruises to dream win in Belgium

 The double champion has 227 points to Rosberg's 199 and Sunday was also his 80th podium appearance, equalling the achievement of boyhood hero and late triple world champion Ayrton Senna.

-Russian Daniil Kvyat finished fourth for Red Bull after a late charge through the field with Mexican Sergio Perez, who had stormed into second place at the start, finishing fifth for Force India.
+Russian Daniil Kvyat finished fourth for Red Bull after a late charge through the field with Mexican Sergio Perez, who had stormed into second place and then challenged for the lead at the start, finishing fifth for Force India.

+Last year's winner Daniel Ricciardo triggered the virtual safety car when his Red Bull slowed to a halt on the final corner.

 Brazilian Felipe Massa was sixth for Williams, with Ferrari's Kimi Raikkonen seventh after starting in 16th place, and 17-year-old Belgian-born Dutchman Max Verstappen eighth for Toro Rosso.